lindamao/uw-wkrpt/README.md

 * ltxtable: for a merge of longtable and tabularx, which may not work.
 * times, mathptm: for using the Times font in your text and math.

+# Status of this project

+**I am looking for a new maintainer for this project.
+In the meantime, I am more than happy to review and accept PRs.**

+---

+This LaTeX class was originally created by Simon Law in 2002.
+In 2011, Casey Banner created a GitHub repo for this class and made some updates.
+All other uw-wkrpt repos on GitHub are forks of Casey's repo.

+In 2012, I significantly updated the class to match the latest requirements for the software engineering program.
+I am reasonably confident that the class conforms to the SE work report guidelines of Fall 2012.

+However, there is still much work to be done.
+The SE guidelines are at best two years outdated, and the other guidelines are eleven years outdated.
+A lot of LaTeX conventions and best practices have changed over the last decade.
+The class is in need of a major update (or even rewrite).

+I no longer have the interest to do this, and am now looking for a new maintainer for this project.
+If you are interested, please let me know.

+This class has helped many students with the formatting of their work reports, and I hope it will continue to do so.

+-- Ming-Ho Yee, 2014-05-25

 # Contributors

 -- Simon Law <sfllaw@uwaterloo.ca>  Wed, 30 Apr 2003 19:34:41 -0400